electric-sql/electric/docs/integrations/deployment/fly.md

 ### Configure your Private Network VPN

 In a real-world scenario, you would apply database migrations to the production database in the same environment where your app is deployed.
 For this example, though, we're executing commands on a local machine.
-Therefore we need to set up a WIreGuard VPN to reach both the app and the Postgres instance deployed on Fly.
+Therefore we need to set up a WireGuard VPN to reach both the app and the Postgres instance deployed on Fly.
 Follow the [official instructions](https://fly.io/docs/reference/private-networking/#private-network-vpn) to complete the setup on your machine.

 ### Apply migrations